 Without a doubt, Uber is a business and social phenomenon.
-Despite being a magnet for controversy (e.g., cities forcing them out, lawsuits by drivers), Uber continues to thrive because it has created a magical experience for a large swath of riders.
+Despite being a magnet for controversy (e.g., cities forcing them out), Uber continues to thrive because it has created a magical experience for a large swath of riders.
 But, Uber’s path to world domination / IPO requires continued growth, which means winning over more riders and fending off other competitors.
 And the only way it can do that is to make sure an ever larger fraction of those who try Uber falls in love with the experience.

 Constantly improving the experience sounds easier said than done.
 Fortunately, I’m going to outline a roadmap for that.
 Skeptical?
 Don’t be – this roadmap comes directly from Uber’s customers, both fans and critics.